dixhuit/ansible-role-macos-dock/README.md

 dock_apps:
   - Google Chrome.app
   - Calendar.app
-  - Atom.app
-  - Wunderlist.app
   - System Preferences.app
+  - Terminal.app
 ```

 A list of apps that you wish to appear in your Dock and in what order.
 You must include the `.app` extension.
-Only apps that are present within /Applications will be added.
+Only apps that are present directly within /Applications and optionally one level further down will be added (so apps located in /Applications/Utilities should work).

 ## Dependencies